perchwire/jekyll-now/_posts/2016-09-16-adopt-a-family.md

 layout: post
 title: Adopt a Family
 subtitle: Help Build the Next Generation
+published: true
 ---

 ***

-<center>*"We cannot always build the future for our youth, but we can build our youth for the future."*<br /> - Franklin D. Roosevelt</center>
+<div markdown="1" style="text-align:center;">*"We cannot always build the future for our youth, but we can build our youth for the future."*<br /> - Franklin D. Roosevelt</div>

 ***